ashlynmaria/tesla_esg_sentiment/README.md

 📧 Contact
 ----------

-For any questions or inquiries, please get in touch with Ashlyn Benoy at www.linkedin.com/in/ashlyn-benoy-891492275.
+For any questions or inquiries, please get in touch with [Ashlyn Benoy on LinkedIn](https://www.linkedin.com/in/ashlyn-benoy-891492275).